Macarena Aguilar: Club career

 Aguilar started her senior career at Balonmano Sagunto, where she stayed for eight years.
 With Sagunto, she won every domestic competition: the Spanish Championship, Spanish League Cup, Queen's Cup (Copa de la Reina) and Spanish Supercup.
 In July 2009, she moved to Estella to play for Itxako.
 Here she won the 2010, 2011 and 2012 Spanish championship.

 She then joined Danish team Randers HK.
 In 2014 she joined Hungarian Győri ETO KC.
 Here she won the 2015 Hungarian cup.
 In the summer of 2015 she joined Russian Rostov-Don, but immediately returned to Hungary a month later in September and joined Siófok KC.

 From 2016 to 2018, she played for the German team Thüringer HC.
 Here she won the 2018 German championship.
 Afterwards she retired from handball.

 National team

 Aguilar won a gold medal with the Spanish national team at the 2005 Mediterranean Games in Almería.
 She won silver medals at the 2008 European Championship, where the Spanish team reached the final after defeating Germany in the semifinal, and the 2014 European Championship, where the team was defeated by Norway in the final.

 From 2004 to 2017, Aguilar played 240 matches and scored 638 goals for the national team.
 She competed at the 2011 World Women's Handball Championship in Brazil, where the Spanish team placed third.
-She was also part of the Spanish team that won bronze at the 2012 Summer Olympics and the 2011 World Championship.
+She was also part of the Spanish team that won bronze at the 2012 Summer Olympics and finished 4th at the 2009 World Women's Handball Championship.